ROS-education/docker-dev-box/README.md

 *   **Supervisor:** Process management is handled by Supervisor.
 Configuration files are located in the `supervisor/` directory within this repository and copied to `/opt/supervisor` inside the container.
     *   `supervisor/supervisord.conf`: Main supervisor configuration.
-    *   `supervisor/code-server.conf`: Configuration for running the `code-server` process (check here for startup flags like `--auth`, `--cert`, etc.).
+    *   `supervisor/conf.d/sshd.conf`: Configuration for running the SSH server process.
-*   **code-server:** User-specific settings are stored in `/home/ubuntu/.config/code-server` within the container, which is persisted by the `config` volume.
+*   **SSH Server:** SSH configuration is handled via standard `/etc/ssh/sshd_config` with enhancements for remote development.
 *   **Conda:** The `dev_env` environment is activated by default for the `ubuntu` user's bash sessions via `.bashrc`.
-You can manage packages using `conda install`, `conda remove`, etc., within the `code-server` terminal.
+You can manage packages using `conda install`, `conda remove`, etc., within SSH terminals.

 *Note: AI code generation tools assisted in the development of this project.*

 ## 🌐 Remote PC Usage

-This development environment can be deployed and accessed on a remote PC/server, allowing you to code from anywhere with just a web browser or VS Code Remote-SSH.
+This development environment can be deployed and accessed on a remote PC/server, allowing you to develop from anywhere using SSH connections.

 ### Quick Setup on Remote PC